josevnz/home_nmap/tutorial/README.md

 What else you could learn?.
 Here are some final pointers:

-* Check the official NMAP documentation [learn](https://nmap.org/docs.html):
+* Check the official Nmap documentation [documentation](https://nmap.org/docs.html):
 * The [OS fingerprinting](https://nmap.org/book/osdetect.html) is fascinating.
 Figuring out what exactly runs behind a port is an art and a moving target.
 * Integration with other great [penetration testing](https://en.wikipedia.org/wiki/Penetration_test) tools like [Metasploit](https://github.com/rapid7/metasploit-framework), which you guessed, [can also be scripted in Ruby](https://www.offensive-security.com/metasploit-unleashed/custom-scripting/)!
-* Also, as a bonus you have my code that can install this tutorial with [pip](https://pip.pypa.io/en/stable/) and can run some unit tests with [unittest](https://docs.python.org/3/library/unittest.html).
+* Also, as a bonus you have my code that can be installed using [pip](https://pip.pypa.io/en/stable/) and can run some unit tests with [unittest](https://docs.python.org/3/library/unittest.html).
 I welcome pull requests and suggestions.

-Feel free to reach out with your comments, bug-reports on the GitHub repository for this project, I hope you enjoy it using it as much I enjoyed writting it.
+Feel free to reach out with your comments, bug-reports on the GitHub repository for this project, I hope you enjoy it using it as much I enjoyed writing it.